SyNeto/screeps-base/README.md

     ```

-    To get your destionation folder for your steam check in the lower left corner
+    To get your destination folder for your steam app check in the lower left corner
     for a button labeled as `Open local folder` (Check figure below).

     ![The button](./docs/img/setup_0001.png)